Robert C. Williams Museum of Papermaking: History

 During the spring of 1993 the museum was re-opened inside of IPST and renamed the American Museum of Papermaking.
 During this time the museum continued to grow, and a traveling exhibition program was instituted.

 In 1996 the museum received a substantial donation from the James River Corporation.
-As a result, the museum's name was again changed, this time to the Robert C. Williams Paper Museum, in recognition of Robert C. Williams, the co-founder of the James River Corporation.
+As a result, the museum's name was again changed, this time to the Robert C. Williams Museum of Papermaking, in recognition of Robert C. Williams, the co-founder of the James River Corporation.
 Williams had been a student at the Institute of Paper Chemistry and chairman of the Board of Trustees of the Institute of Paper Science and Technology.

 In 2005, through a donation from the Mead-Witter Foundation, an additional exhibition space was added to the museum.
 This new space was named the George W. Mead Education Center.